thephpleague/commonmark/docs/index.md

 ## Integrations & Community Extensions

 An updated list of pre-built integrations and extensions can be found in the [Related Packages](https://github.com/thephpleague/commonmark#related-packages) section of the `README`.

+# Sponsors

+We'd like to thank the following people for supporting the ongoing development of this project:

+ - [RIPS Technologies](https://www.ripstech.com/) for supporting this project with a complimentary [RIPS SaaS](https://www.ripstech.com/product/) license
+ - [JetBrains](https://www.jetbrains.com/) for supporting this project with complimentary [PhpStorm](https://www.jetbrains.com/phpstorm/) licenses

+Are you interested in sponsoring this project?
+[Make a pledge via Patreon](https://www.patreon.com/join/colinodell) and we may include your name here!